Kirchoffs/simple-db/src/main/java/org/syh/demo/simpledb/transaction/README.md

 ### Types
 There are four basic kinds of log records: start records, commit records, rollback records, and update records.

-In the code, it is: START, COMMIT, ROLLBACK, SETINT, SETSTRING
+In the code (simple-db), it is: START, COMMIT, ROLLBACK, SETINT, SETSTRING

 ### Format
 ```